-- K. Business unit intended to shelter a single business, industry, corporation, partnership, joint venture or sole proprietorship for the purpose of conducting business for the public. - L. Cluster Subdivision means a form of residential subdivision that permits dwelling units to be grouped on lots with dimensions, frontages, and setbacks reduced from conventional sizes, providing that the density of the lot as a whole shall not be greater than that allowed under the existing regulations and the remaining land area is devoted to common open space. - M. Commercial Use conducting of business involving the sale of one or more products, the provision of one or more services or any combination thereof. - N. Dwelling unit intended to shelter people in a single housekeeping unit. - O. Floodplain means the area of special flood hazard in accordance with the Floodplain Management Ordinance. - P. Frontage means the length of a lot bordering on an accepted public road or on a proposed street on a subdivision plat approved by the Planning board. - Q. Home Business means any business use conducted by the occupants entirely within a dwelling unit or an accessory unit which is clearly incidental and secondary to the use of the dwelling unit for dwelling purposes and does not change the character thereof, and in connection with which there is no outside display or storage, nor emission of dust, noise, fumes, vibration or smoke, or additional street parking or traffic or other adverse impacts to the town. - R. Junk means any old metals; old bottles; solid textile mill waste, unfinished cloth; textile mill yarns; old paper products; two or more unregistered motor vehicles which are unfit for use on highways; used parts and materials of motor vehicles; and other second hand or waste articles, the accumulation of which is detrimental or injurious to the neighborhood. - S. Lot means a parcel of land at least sufficient in size to meet the minimum requirements for use, coverage and area and to provide required yards and other open spaces in the district in which the lot is located.
+- K. Business a trade or activity, including goods, services and facilities, offered or furnished to others for monetary or other similar consideration for gain. - L. Business unit intended to shelter a single business, industry, corporation, partnership, joint venture or sole proprietorship for the purpose of conducting business for the public. - M. Cluster Subdivision means a form of residential subdivision that permits dwelling units to be grouped on lots with dimensions, frontages, and setbacks reduced from conventional sizes, providing that the density of the lot as a whole shall not be greater than that allowed under the existing regulations and the remaining land area is devoted to common open space. - N. Commercial Use conducting of business involving the sale of one or more products, the provision of one or more services or any combination thereof. - O. Dwelling unit intended to shelter people in a single housekeeping unit. - P. Floodplain means the area of special flood hazard in accordance with the Floodplain Management Ordinance. - Q. Frontage means the length of a lot bordering on an accepted public road or on a proposed street on a subdivision plat approved by the Planning board. - R. Home Business means any business use conducted by the occupants entirely within a dwelling unit or an accessory unit which is clearly incidental and secondary to the use of the dwelling unit for dwelling purposes and does not change the character thereof, and in connection with which there is no outside display or storage, nor emission of dust, noise, fumes, vibration or smoke, or additional street parking or traffic or other adverse impacts to the town. - S. Junk means any old metals; old bottles; solid textile mill waste, unfinished cloth; textile mill yarns; old paper products; two or more unregistered motor vehicles which are unfit for use on highways; used parts and materials of motor vehicles; and other second hand or waste articles, the accumulation of which is detrimental or injurious to the neighborhood. - T. Lot means a parcel of land at least sufficient in size to meet the minimum requirements for use, coverage and area and to provide required yards and other open spaces in the district in which the lot is located.